Attaching a positive spin is always a priority

 • Expressive Arts Therapies and Creativity

-• Management of Stress or Time, or Personal or Organizational Development
+• Management of Stress and Time, as well as for Personal and Organizational Development

 • Pet Assisted Therapy